laravel/docs/eloquent.md

 }
 ```

-> {note} Although the `cursor` method uses far less memory than a regular query (by only holding a single Eloquent model in memory at a time), it will still eventually run out of memory.
+Although the `cursor` method uses far less memory than a regular query (by only holding a single Eloquent model in memory at a time), it will still eventually run out of memory.
 This is [due to PHP's PDO driver internally caching all raw query results in its buffer](https://www.php.net/manual/en/mysqlinfo.concepts.buffering.php).
->
-> If you're dealing with an enormous amount of data, consider using [the `lazy` method](#streaming-results-lazily) instead.
+If you're dealing with an very large number of Eloquent records, consider using [the `lazy` method](#streaming-results-lazily) instead.

 <a name="advanced-subqueries"></a>
 ### Advanced Subqueries